AlphaLee1113/Online-chat-server/README.md

 Please type "npm install" before running the program

-After that please type "node chat_server.js" and goto "http://localhost:8000/" to play the game.
+After that please type "node chat_server.js" and goto "http://localhost:8000/" to run the chatroom program.

 Now you can register and sign up the chatroom.